mithunkumarc/learning_angular/change_detection/ReadMe.md

 - In that component if you subsribing to Observable(backend api) use async pipe to subscribe
 - Advantage of async it subscribes and unsubscribes and listen to change in value of obervable
 - onPush will not work with traditional subscribe, eg: this.service.getData().subscribe(data => this.model = data);

+#### Note :

+use always default change detection, use onPush+async when working with large data and need performance